 Requirements and Recognition Arrangements

-Successful completion of a nationally recognised VET qualification contributes towards the achievement of a WACE as unit equivalence through VET credit transfer.
+Upon satisfactory completion of a nationally recognised VET qualification will contribute towards the achievement of a WACE as unit equivalence through VET credit transfer.

 VET credit is split across Year 11 and Year 12 for successfully completed Certificate II qualifications or